nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 title: User Guide
 ---

-insurance4Insurance (i4I) is an app for insurance agents to manage clients.
+Insurance4Insurance (I4I) is an app for insurance agents to manage clients.
 It helps manage client profile information for insurance agents to remember personal details about his/her client.
 It is optimized for use via a Command Line Interface (CLI) while still having the benefits of a Graphic User Interface (GUI).

 * Table of Contents
 {:toc}

 --------------------------------------------------------------------------------------------------------------------

-## Quick Start
+## Quick Start [coming soon]

 --------------------------------------------------------------------------------------------------------------------
 ## Features